What are the Quality Checks in Revenue Cycle Management?

 Besides, we all are well aware of how things go with insurance companies.
 It is always like expect the unexpected.
 Not very clinicians receive reimbursements as expected.

-Depending on the volume, specialty, and payer mix (Jargon used for a percentage of revenue coming from private payers, patients, and government), each medical practice can write off expenses to some extent.
+Depending on the volume, specialty, and payer mix (Jargon used for a percentage of revenue from private payers, patients, and government), each medical practice can write off expenses to some extent.
 If the charges you are waiving off are above a certain percentage, it is obvious you will not be able to meet your expenses comfortably.

 Rate of Accepted Medical Claims